 In many cases, you may be able to see a doctor via video calling from your home.
 And if not, our employees are trained to protect you, so you can feel safe visiting our facilities.
 We’ve taken a number of steps to increase your safety.

 All patients are screened over the phone before their appointment for signs and symptoms of infections.
 If a person is suspected to have any respiratory illness or fever, they are asked to be evaluated in our COVID Clinic, which has been created at the hospital and keeps potential COVID patients away from other patients.
 We will be focused on keeping the clinics free of anyone suspected to have a COVID-19 infection.

-Everyone who visits is screened at the door for COVID-19 symptoms.
+Everyone who visits is screened at the door for COVID-19 symptoms, any exposure to the virus, and recent visits to hot spots.
 Employees are also screened every day as well.

 All visitors and employees are asked to please wear masks while in Adirondack Health facilities.

 Potentially infectious patients are cared for in isolation, away from the rest of our patients.